Rohde House: Jarsberg family

 Pastor Nicolai G. Blædel, a co-founder of Indre Mission in Copenhagen, lived in the building from 1845 to 1846.
 The naval officer Edouard Suenson lived in the building in the beginning of the 1850s.

 The Kaarsberg family owned the building until 1877.
 The property was home to seven households at the 1860 census.
 Peter Andersen Kaarsberg resided on the third floor with his wife Juliane Marie Thorup, his wife's niece Eleonora Jensen and two lodgers.
 Haagen Thulin, a restaurateur, resided on the ground floor with his wife Klara f.
 Petersen. their two stepdaughters, two employees and a maid.
 Frederik Wilhelm Barth, a carpenter, resided in the other ground-floor apartment with his wife and two unmarried children (aged 31 and 33).
 Chris.
-Theodor Smauck Lange, a businessman (grosserer=, resided in one of the first-floor apartments with his wife Maria (née Thye), their infant daughter and one maid.
+Theodor Smauck Lange, a businessman (grosserer), resided in one of the first-floor apartments with his wife Maria (née Thye), their infant daughter and one maid.
 Joh.
 Pet.
 Waywadt, a district physician, resided in the other first-floor apartment with his wife Louise (née Schaltz), their five children (aged seven to 17) and two maids.
 Christian Roselvig, a landscape painter, resided in one of the second-floor apartments with the widow Christine Albertus and her two children (aged 12 and 15).
 Johanne Wendholtz, a schoolmistress (institutbestyrerinde), resided in the other second-floor apartment.

 1880 census

 At the 1880 census, Standgade 14 was home to a total of 84 residents.
-Frants Peter Nielsen, a barkeeper, resided on the ground floor and first floor of the building with his wife Ellen Marie Nielsen, (née Sørensen)m their two children (aged eight to 12) and one maid.
+Frants Peter Nielsen, a barkeeper, resided on the ground floor and first floor of the building with his wife Ellen Marie Nielsen (née Sørensen), their two children (aged eight to 12) and one maid.

-Carl Martin Linzmeier Engholm, a ship's chandler (skibsekviperingshandler), resided on the first floor with his wife Petrine Nicoline Engholm, (née Jespersen), their three children (aged six to ten) and one maid.
+Carl Martin Linzmeier Engholm, a ship's chandler (skibsekviperingshandler), resided on the first floor with his wife Petrine Nicoline Engholm (née Jespersen), their three children (aged six to ten) and one maid.

-Peter Rasmus Linde, a pensioner, resided on the second floor with his wife Christine Linde, (née Leidersdorf) and the former coachman Johannes Nielsen.
+Peter Rasmus Linde, a pensioner, resided on the second floor with his wife Christine Linde (née Leidersdorf) and the former coachman Johannes Nielsen.
 The painter Hans Jørgen Hammer and the sculptor Otto Evens lived together in the other second-floor apartment.
 Frederik Christian Larsen, a master saddler, resided on the third floor with his wife Petrea Larsen, two apprentices (aged 14 and 17) and a lodger (aged 64).
 August Steffens, a master plumber, resided on the third floor and in the basement towards Strandgade.
 He lived there with his wife Vilhelmine Rosaline Nathalie Steffens (née Flechtner), their five children (aged 11 to 19) and one maid.
-Niels Laursen, a proprietor of a coffee shop, resided in the other half of the basement (towards Torvegade) with his wife Thora Sophie Laursen (née Lindorff), his mother-in-law Anna Lindorff, (mée Andersen), a nine-year-old foster daughter and two maids.
-Hans Peter Rasmussen, a saddler, resided in the garret with his wife Anna Rasmussen, (née Alexandersen), their two children (aged zero and two) and two maids.
+Niels Laursen, proprietor of a coffee shop, resided in the other half of the basement (towards Torvegade) with his wife Thora Sophie Laursen (née Lindorff), his mother-in-law Anna Lindorff (née Andersen), a nine-year-old foster daughter and two maids.
+Hans Peter Rasmussen, a saddler, resided in the garret with his wife Anna Rasmussen (née Alexandersen), their two children (aged zero and two) and two maids.